 20:20 Innovation logo

 Welcome to the 20:20 Innovation webinar series.
 The themes of the webinars are a mix of general and technical topics to suit the needs of all Russell Bedford members.
-You can access the webinars either live or through the recorded version, with no limit.
+You can access the webinars either live or through the recorded version, with no limit, the booking form may be found at the bottom of this page.

 Personal Development and Wellbeing